humerbenjamin/humerbenjamin.github.io/fusion/dsmc_lit_review.md

 Kn=\lambda/L \; . \quad (1)
 $$

-Where $λ$ is the molecular mean free path (see [10] for a basic definition) in the medium of interest, and $L$ is some representative physical length scale such as the gap length that a gas could travel through before collision with a solid surface.
-This can intuitively be understood as a metric for how collisional the medium will be by thinking about the edge cases of the values the Knudsen Number can take on, so from Equation (1) we take the following 2 cases.
+Where $λ$ is the molecular mean free path (see [1] for a basic definition) in the medium of interest, and $L$ is some representative physical length scale such as the gap length that a gas could travel through before collision with a solid surface.
+This can intuitively be understood as a metric for how collisional the medium will be by thinking about the edge cases of the values the Knudsen Number can take on, so from equation (1) we take the following 2 cases.

 1. $Kn → ∞$: then the mean free path is infinitely larger than the length scale, and molecular collisions have very little impact on the evolution of the system.